 - Roll the dough on its longest side, trying to keep it as tight as possible.

 - Slice the rolls using a sharp knife or a Pastry Chopper.
-The rolls should be about 5 cm / 2 inch high.
-You can make thiner or larger ones if you prefer, but keep in mind they will prove again before and while baking.
+The rolls should be about 2cm thick.
+You can make thiner or larger ones if you prefer, but keep in mind they will prove and rise again before and while baking.

 - Place the individual rolls on a lined baking tray and leave to prove for another 30 minutes